TophatSynth/medic_backup/Lecture Notes/Week 4/Chronic inflammation.md

 		- Sometime the macrophages are unable to contain the infection
 		- Then spreads in the lungs, then to bone, CNS, etc
 		- Treatment is 6-24 months of oral antibiotics
-- Progressing from acute inflammation - Osteomyelitis
+- Progressing from acute inflammation - eg Osteomyelitis
 	- Osteomyelitis
 		- Acute inflammation in the bone marrow, poor blood supply -> pus can't drain away and pools under the periosteum, causes a portion of bone to die -> stimulates chronic inflammation
 		- Causes weak and hollow bones